 Research and innovation in big data in the power industry operations and technologies sector has declined in the last year.

-The most recent figures show that the number of big data-related patent applications in the industry stood at 23 in the three months ending April – down from 26 over the same period in 2021.
+The most recent figures show that the number of big data related patent applications in the industry stood at 27 in the three months ending June – down from 34 over the same period in 2021.

-Figures for patent grants related to big data followed a similar pattern to filings – shrinking from 10 in the three months ending April 2021 to five in the same period in 2022.
+Figures for patent grants related to big data followed a similar pattern to filings – shrinking from 20 in the three months ending June 2021 to 14 in the same period in 2022.

-Siemens was the top big data innovator in the power industry operations and technologies sector in the latest quarter.
-The company, which has its headquarters in Germany, filed nine big data-related patents in the three months ending April.
-That was down from 16 over the same period in 2021.
+Siemens AG was the top big data innovator in the power industry operations and technologies sector in the latest quarter.
+The company, which has its headquarters in Germany, filed 13 big data related patents in the three months ending June.
+That was down from 23 over the same period in 2021.